VianetManagement/the-captain-rails/README.md

 # TheCaptain Rails
-TODO: Add more description

 The gist is that this is housing Rail's specific logic for handling Captain responses and submissions in a Rails project.

-Main core feature is the ability to subscribe / explicitly listen for Webhooks that a developer would like to handel in a specific manner.
+Main core feature is the ability to subscribe / explicitly listen for Webhooks that a developer would like to Handel in a specific manner.

-IE: If a Webhook comes back for an IP or Content analysis.
-A developer may want to allow specific class handlers to manage / analise these pieces of information differently and directed to other parts of the application.
+I.E. If a Webhook comes back for an IP or Content analysis.
+A developer may want to allow specific class handlers to manage / analyze these pieces of information differently and directed to other parts of the application.

+(AKA: Single Responsibility Rule)

 ## Usage